Plombo/vcromclaim/README.md

 * Extracts virtually all NES/Famicom/Disk System, SNES, PC Engine / TurboGrafx16 / TurboGrafx CD, Mega Drive/Genesis, Master System, and
   Nintendo 64 games without fail!
-* Extracts several Neo Geo games, along with the AES/MVS BIOS, so that they are playable in MAME (note - extra steps may be required, see below)
+* Extracts several Neo Geo games, includin encypted games, along with the AES/MVS BIOS, so that they are playable in MAME
   * NAM-1975
   * Magician Lord
   * King of the Monsters